entertheFinn/gamemaker-tutorials/README.md

 A collection of simplified GameMaker Studio tutorials

+(Some are just quick-n-dirty things put together during class to illustrate something and need cleanup.)

 The focus of these tutorials is to use GML scripting in a style as consistent as possible with JavaScript since this is the first contact many are having with scripting of any kind.
 The hope is skills will translate into